It's official! St. Clair County High School Band to perform in London

 The band will stay in England from Dec.
 27-Jan.
 3.

-Band Director Dr. Chris Walker said band students are from both Odenville Middle School and St. Clair County High School.
+Band director Dr. Chris Walker said his students are from both Odenville Middle and St. Clair County High schools.

 Walker said he is excited for his students, and it was a wonderful day for them.